OpenVerifiable/open-verifiable-id-sdk/architecture/0003-credential-revocation-checking.md

 ## Context

-ov-id-sdk needs to check credential revocation status to ensure credentials are still valid.
+open-verifiable-id-sdk needs to check credential revocation status to ensure credentials are still valid.
 Revocation checking is critical for security and compliance, but we want to avoid external dependencies or subscriptions.
 The solution must provide robust revocation checking while maintaining user sovereignty and working completely offline.

 ## Requirements